 |Amazing view from the courtyard of the Palace|

 |The promenade in front of the Palace .. yaa I look rather stupid here|

 A travelogue of Madrid won’t be complete without the mention of these fabulous musicians who are kind enough to entertain us for free, near the Palace , at the public squares and at the metro stations.

 |This is the Egyptian temple at its best!
 Unlike others, this one is sourced because I loved the angle.
 Check out my original click on Instagram|

 This is one of the free- entrance public parks in Madrid where people come in the evening with their family and pets to stroll, run and rewind.
-We walked around the park looking at the cute puppies, enjoying the scenic beauty and forgetting our sore feet.
+Exploring the gorgeous public parks is one of the best things to do in Madrid in 2 days.
 There are many more important sites in the park which include the cable car, rose garden for annual exhibition, Institute of ceramic technology and many more.
 Studded with evergreen trees on lush green slopes, the park is famous for its essentially English landscape.

 As the warm sunny day came to a close we walked into the throbbing city center (Main square)at Plaza Mayor.
 The construction of Plaza Mayor began in 1617 during King Phillip’ III’s reign.
 If you want to experience Madrid’s culture, food, and lifestyle, this is the place to be.
 It is the social and cultural hub of Madrid.
 It is speckled with bakeries, chocolate shops, restaurants, flea market, and live performances.
 This is where we had our first taste of authentic sea-food paella in a quaint underground restaurant.
 On our way back we walked to another famous plaza nearby, the Puerto del Sol from where we took a metro back to our hotel.